Initiation to a manMeets a hidden need

 Rite of passage

 A rite-of-passage is more about defining the path forward for a boy rather than an acknowledgement of past achievements.
-A boy of 13 does not really have any achievements to earn the passage, but many who work in this area agree that around 13 is an ideal age to have the most effect from the rite.
+A boy of 13 does not really have any achievements to earn the passage, but many who work in this area agree that around 13 is an ideal age to have the most affect from the rite.
 It defines the path for the coming teenage years.
 Some boys have no outward signs of puberty at 13, but anecdotal evidence is that the boy will still benefit from a rite-of-passage ceremony.

 An official recognition by a man (preferably the father) can have an amazing effect on a boy's life.
 It frees him from having to read constantly 'between the lines' from his friend's obscure comments about his masculinity.
 Instead that question is settled with the official rite-of-passage.
 He is then free to relate to friends in a more confident way.